Skip to main content

 Agents don't need to parse response bodies to decide what to do next.
 A zero exit code means pass, non-zero means fail — standard shell semantics that every agent framework already understands.

-prowlqa ci --json && echo "All hunts passed" || echo "Failures detected"
+prowl ci --json && echo "All hunts passed" || echo "Failures detected"

 tip

-Prowl QA is agent-ready out of the box.
+Prowl is agent-ready out of the box.
 Install, run, parse — structured JSON output and deterministic exit codes from the first command.

 Agent Workflow: Discover, Run, Report